-9.1.9 Designing for the Future
+9.1.8 Designing for the Future

 Airport security technology is a dynamic and rapidly changing field.
 Although an airport may be designed to take maximum advantage of the current technology, those designs should be sufficiently flexible and adaptable to meet changing threats and support the equipment that will detect them.
 Security screening equipment dimensions and/or processes may change, requiring the entire airport security management team to make important decisions regarding modifications, which the designer must then accommodate.
 The designer's task will be easier if the original design has anticipated the need for change and allowed for size and space adjustments by surrounding the SSCP with as much flexibility and potential expansion space as possible.
+Please see the Innovation Supplement for further information.